openvm-org/openvm/docs/specs/db/stark.md

 We claim, with proof by construction, that each logical operation (among a list of the common logical plan operations in a typical database) has a corresponding dataframe operation.

 More specifically, we define a dataframe operation to mean a function in a **Database VM** where the input and output page directories are read/written as arrays of page commitments in the VM's memory.
 These arrays are treated as having _variable length_, so they are stored on the heap in memory.
+The Database VM will be a VM created using the [Modular VM framework](../vm/README.md) with continuations enabled.

 We construct the dataframe operation for a logical operation as follows:

 The Database VM will have special opcodes, which we call page-level **execution opcodes**, which operate on committed pages.
 This means the opcodes take the form

 - Given committed pages `p_1, ..., p_m`, there exists `p_out` such that the opcode execution on `page_commit(p_1), ..., page_commit(p_m)` results in `page_commit(p_out)` and the physical page underlying `p_out` equals the output of execution of a physical page operation (e.g., `Filter`) on the physical pages underlying `p_1, ..., p_m`.